GeoffRiley/pybites.github.io-src/content/guest-naughts-and-crosses-ai.md

 ```python
     while True:
 ```
+At the start of our game loop we create an instance of the `TicTacToe` object, and announce our intention:
 ```python
         game = TicTacToe()
         print("Let's play Naughts and Crosses!")
 ```
+There is an inner loop here that keeps going until the game is won, drawn or lost… we have a useful property to check that.
+Each time around the loop we print out what the board look like, asking the object to print like this automatically invokes the `__str__()` method:
 ```python
         while not game.win_draw_lose:
             print('\nCurrent state of game:')
             print(game)
 ```
+Now we have some player input so we should anticipate problems, using a `try…except…` construct will make sure we have a chance of keeping control of any such problems.
+We ask for a game play, using `game.player` to display either 'O' or 'X' and then attempt to convert that typed in game play into an integer.
+Note that if the player does not enter a number then the attempted conversion will raise an exception, we'll handle this later but we need not worry about it in the rest of this piece of code.
 ```python
             try:
                 mv = input(f'Where would you like to play your {game.player}? ')
                 position = int(mv)
 ```
+We have the players intended move now in `position` (_extrenal_ representation), so that can be passed to `game.player_move()` to place the appropriate symbol.
+Remember that `player_move()` can raise a couple of exceptions, however, as we are in the middle of a `try…except…` construct we need not worry about errors at this point and can continue knowing that the move was accepted.
 ```python
                 game.player_move(position)
 ```
+This is the point at which we check for the game having been won or drawn, as the current player cannot have lost by making a move, we need not check for the 'lose' condition.
+If either of the two conditions are met then we print out the game grid in its final position along with a message indicating the win or draw status.
+Then there is a `break` in each case: this will exit the `while not game.win_draw_lose` loop allowing a new game to begin.
 ```python
                 if game.win:
                     print(game)